Hohenzollern Castle: History

-First and Second castles
+First and second castles

-Only written records exist of the original Alemannic settlement located for its strategic importance of the tribe leaders.
-Again, only written records exist of the original castle built in the Middle ages approximately 1040 built by the Counts of Zollern.
+Only written records exist of the original Alemannic settlement located for its strategic importance by the tribal leaders.
+Again, only written records exist of the original castle built during the Middle Ages, in approximately 1040, by the Counts of Zollern.
 Although the House of Hohenzollern itself finds its first mention in 1061, (Note: Berthold of Reichenau writes in a chronicle in 1061 that Wezil and Burchardus "de Zolorin" were killed in battle.) the castle is first mentioned as "Castro Zolre" in 1267, without any mention of the castle beyond its name, though contemporary sources praised it as the "crown of all castles in Swabia."
 In 1423 the castle was totally destroyed after a year-long siege by the Swabian League of Cities.

 Construction on a second, stronger castle began in 1454.
 It was captured by Württemberger troops in 1634 midway in the Thirty Years' War (1618–1648), then fell under Habsburg control for about a century.
 During the War of the Austrian Succession (1740–1748) it was occupied in the winter of 1744/45 by French soldiers.
 Returned to Habsburg control after the war, it was rarely occupied and began to fall to ruin after the last Austrian owner left the castle in 1798.
 By the beginning of the 19th century only the Chapel of St. Michael remained usable.